Staff

 Therapy often leads to a significant reduction in feelings of distress, increased satisfaction in interpersonal relationships, greater personal awareness and insight, increased skills for managing stress, and resolutions to specific problems.
 But, there are no guarantees about what will happen.

 Psychotherapy requires a very active effort on your part.
-In order to be most successful, you will have to work on things that we discuss outside of sessions.
+To be most successful, you will have to work on things that we discuss outside of sessions.

 Therapists utilize a variety of approaches depending on your needs.
 Some of these approaches include: